 When a consumer receives and processes a message from a queue, the message remains in the queue.
 Amazon SQS doesn't automatically delete the message: Because it's a distributed system, there is no guarantee that the component will actually receive the message (the connection can break or a component can fail to receive the message).
 Thus, the consumer must delete the message from the queue after receiving and processing it.

 Immediately after the message is received, it remains in the queue.
-To prevent other receivers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.
+To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.

 For standard queues, the visibility timeout isn't a guarantee against receiving a message twice.
 For more information, see At-Least-Once Delivery.

-If the sender detects a failed
+If the producer detects a failed

 SendMessageaction, it can retry sending as many times as necessary, using the same message deduplication ID.
-Assuming that the sender receives at least one acknowledgement before the deduplication interval expires, multiple retries neither affect the ordering of messages nor introduce duplicates.
+Assuming that the producer receives at least one acknowledgement before the deduplication interval expires, multiple retries neither affect the ordering of messages nor introduce duplicates.

-If the receiver detects a failed
+If the consumer detects a failed

 ReceiveMessageaction, it can retry as many times as necessary, using the same receive request attempt ID.
-Assuming that the receiver receives at least one acknowledgement before the visibility timeout expires, multiple retries do not affect the ordering of messages.
+Assuming that the consumer receives at least one acknowledgement before the visibility timeout expires, multiple retries do not affect the ordering of messages.

 When you receive a message with a message group ID, no more messages for the same message group ID are returned unless you delete the message or it becomes visible.